 The most catastrophic back injury is a spinal cord injury (SCI).
 You could become paralyzed from a fall or being trapped by a heavy object.
 A SCI is more than paralysis.
 You might have respiratory issues, blood circulation problems, incontinence, sexual dysfunction, and a high risk of infection.
 You also might require treatment for mental health issues.

 You might suffer bone fractures.
 Depending on the complexity and location of the break, you might need more than a cast.
 Some fractures require surgery to put in place pins, screws, or plates.
 You also might have to go through months of physical therapy to regain your range of motion and strength.

 A large and deep laceration can leave a lasting scar.
 Depending on the location of the cut, you might have to move forward in life with a visible disfigurement.

 Some properties have hidden defects like high levels of lead, carbon monoxide, or radon.
 These substances are invisible but can cause you significant harm.
 Your health, in general, might deteriorate significantly before your doctors can pinpoint the source.

 Numerous parties could be responsible for dangerous hidden defects in a property.
-Some hidden defects are too latent defects.
+Some hidden defects are also latent defects.
 They’re something a reasonable person can’t see immediately.
 For example, an owner might not know that there aren’t enough beams holding up a balcony or that there aren’t enough screws securing a handrail to a wall.

 Responsibility for hidden defects might fall on the homeowner’s shoulders.
 But many latent defects are the responsibility of the builder.
 It’s important to have an experienced premises liability lawyer investigate the type of defect and when it would have originated.
 A latent defect might be one even a reasonable home or business owner wouldn’t have discovered, even over time.
 But a hidden defect could be one the owner knew or should have known about and didn’t repair or warn you about.